warthog9/tenstorrent.github.io/core/systems/quietbox/specifications.md

 **WARNING:** TT-QuietBox is shipped in a wooden crate weighing a total of 131 lbs. / 59.4 kg.
 The system itself weighs 96 lbs. / 43.5 kg.
 We strongly recommend at least two people for moving and uncrating the system.

+If you have any issues with your TT-QuietBox, please visit the TT-QuietBox [support](./support.md) page.

 ## System Specifications

 | Specification                         | TT-QuietBox Wormhole (TW-04001)                              | TT-QuietBox Blackhole (TW-04002)                             |